Duncanma/Blog/content/Blog/2007-04-19-trackbacks-and-url-matching.md

   * http://www.on10.net/Blogs/tina/exclusive-video-first-look-at-the-xbox-elite/ and
   * http://www.on10.net/Blogs/tina/exclusive-video-first-look-at-the-xbox-elite/default.aspx

 When a client, some other blog or blog posting software, goes to auto-discover our trackback URL they try to match the dc:identifier to whatever url they used in their post.
-So, if they didn&#8217;t use the one we&#8217;ve chosen for our dc:identifier, then they don&#8217;t find our trackback info, they don&#8217;t send the trackback, and we don&#8217;t get the trackback.
+So, if they didn't use the one we've chosen for our dc:identifier, then they don't find our trackback info, they don't send the trackback, and we don't get the trackback.

 This sucks, but what is the right way to handle it?
 Add four distinct RDF blocks?
 Or is there some way to include all four URLs in the one RDF block?